- Table of contents

 As the cybercrime industry continues to provide us with new Malware as a Service (MaaS) products, we have become used to seeing the operators advertising and developing the panels underground.

-Over the past year, an allegedly legitimate software company named Venom Control Software emerged, offering a Remote-Access-Tool (RAT) for “hackers and pen-testers”.
+An allegedly legitimate software company named Venom Control Software emerged, offering a Remote-Access-Tool (RAT) for “hackers and pen-testers”.
 When observing its product, the payment methods, and other services, one can wonder if the platform’s clients are mainly hackers rather than pen-testers.

 A recent leak of the Venom Control product gave us an opportunity to see how the fairly professional RAT operates.